 3.48.1 The SAA shall calculate the Non-Delivered Bid Charge (CNDBnij) associated with the non-delivery of Bid n in Settlement Period j from BM Unit i as follows:

-CNDBnij = QNDBnij * Min {(PBnij – SSPj), 0} * TLMij
+CNDBnij = QNDBnij * Min {(NDPBnij – SSPj), 0} * TLMij

+where NDPOnij is the Non-Delivered Offer Price.

 Note that this is a product of two negative numbers that results in a positive charge (or zero).